json420/usercouch/doc/tutorial.rst

 subclass with ``setUp()`` and ``tearDown()`` methods that create and destroy a :class:`TempCouch` instance for each test.

-Typical :class:`CouchTestCase` usage looks like this:
+The typical :class:`CouchTestCase` pattern looks like this:

 >>> from usercouch.misc import CouchTestCase
 >>> from microfiber import Database